yutaosec/star-list/README.md

 ## Create your own star-list:
 - fork this repo
+- generate a [Github Personal Access Token](https://github.com/settings/tokens) with `repo` scope, config it as `pat` in settings - secrets - actions
 - change `user` `email` `repo` `file` in .github/workflows/main.yml to your info
 - Run workflow manually to flush the data